 It will take about six hours to climb to the summit of Gingilos and back.
 This is a real mountain trek with some rocky sections.
-The path throughout the first part of the climb has been greatly improved in recent years and winds delightfully up steep slopes on well-laid stones and stepped sections dotted with shrubs and gnarled cypresses.
-The path then levels off and winds south, passing beneath a fascinating rock arch.
+The path throughout the first part of the climb winds delightfully up steep slopes on well-laid stones and stepped sections dotted with shrubs and gnarled cypresses.
+The trail then levels off and winds south, passing beneath a photogenic rock arch.
 The ground for the next few hundred yards can be a touch loose, especially just after the springtime thaw.
 The path soon leads up to the spring of Linoseli and then zigzags up steep scree to a rocky saddle at 1700m, from where the Trypiti Gorge can be seen running to the south below.

 From the saddle the route turns east and climbs steadily through a rocky landscape.
 There is no well-defined path and care should be taken at the start to stay clear of a steep-sided cavity.
 Red paint spots and arrows on boulders point the way to the summit.
 The descent is rocky at first, but should pose no problem for experienced hikers.

 Preparation & Safety